terekhovmv/java-explore-with-me/README.md

 *Depends on:* `stats-client`

-Main API of Explore--with-me application.
+Main API of Explore-with-me application.

 ### `stats-server`